What is the Cost of Website Design in South Africa? [2026] | How much does website design in South Africa Cost? | Website Design Prices South Africa

 What is the price of a 5-page website in South Africa? +

-What is the hourly rate for a web designer or developer in South Africa? +
+What is the hourly rate for a web developer in South Africa? +

-Hourly rates in South Africa typically range from R250 to R950+ per hour.
-Entry-level freelancers charge on the lower end, while experienced agencies charge more due to the strategic planning, UX design, and technical expertise involved.
-Development-specific work such as custom PHP or Python development often sits in the R300 to R600 per hour range.
+Hourly rates for web designers and developers in South Africa range from R250 to R950+ per hour.
+Entry-level freelancers charge on the lower end, while established agencies charge more due to the strategic planning, UX design, and technical expertise involved.
+Specialised development work like custom PHP or API integrations typically falls between R300 and R600 per hour.

 How much does website hosting and maintenance cost per month? +

-Monthly website costs in South Africa vary depending on your requirements:
+Monthly website costs in South Africa vary by requirement:

 • Basic hosting and maintenance: R299 – R499 per month